Partially Alternative Real Division Algebras With A Few Imaginary Units: Introduction

 \section{Introduction}

 The classical examples of finite-dimensional associative real division algebras are the real numbers $\mathbb{R}$, the complex numbers $\mathbb{C}$, and the quaternions $\mathbb{H}$, with dimensions 1, 2, and 4, respectively.
-Frobenius' theorem \cite{Frob}, established in 1878, demonstrates that these three algebras constitute a complete classification: every finite-dimensional associative division algebra over the real numbers is isomorphic to exactly one of $\mathbb{R}$, $\mathbb{C}$, or $\mathbb{H}.$ In his 1930 theorem \cite{Zorn}, Zorn demonstrated that relaxing the associativity requirement to alternativity introduces exactly one additional finite-dimensional real division algebra: the 8-dimensional octonion algebra $\mathbb O$.
+Frobenius's theorem \cite{Frob}, established in 1878, demonstrates that these three algebras constitute a complete classification: every finite-dimensional associative division algebra over the real numbers is isomorphic to exactly one of $\mathbb{R}$, $\mathbb{C}$, or $\mathbb{H}.$ In his 1930 theorem \cite{Zorn}, Zorn demonstrated that relaxing the associativity requirement to alternativity introduces exactly one additional finite-dimensional real division algebra: the 8-dimensional octonion algebra $\mathbb O$.
 This result completes the classification of real alternative division algebras, which are limited to $\mathbb R$ (reals), $\mathbb C$ (complexes), $\mathbb H$ (quaternions), and $\mathbb O$ (octonions).

-In \cite{MPS}, the authors investigate locally-complex algebras defined by the property that the subalgebra generated by any element not a scalar multiple of the unit 1 is isomorphic to $\mathbb C$.
+Finite-dimensional real algebras containing the algebra of complex numbers in a specified manner have already attracted significant interest from researchers.
+For example, in \cite{MPS}, the authors investigate \emph{locally-complex} algebras defined by the property that the subalgebra generated by any element not a scalar multiple of the unit 1 is isomorphic to $\mathbb C$.
 Their work provides a complete classification of such algebras in dimensions up to 4.
-Crucially, they establish that for finite-dimensional alternative real algebras (and hence associative ones), the notions of division algebras and locally-complex algebras coincide.
-This equivalence enables a reformulation of Frobenius’ and Zorn’s theorems: replacing the "division algebra" condition with the "locally-complex" property yields equivalent classifications.

-In \cite{HNT}, the \emph{partial alternativity property}, the natural generalization of alternativity, for nonassociative algebras was introduced for the first time.
-Let us recall its definition.
+In \cite{HNT}, the \emph{partial alternativity property}—a natural generalization of alternativity for nonassociative algebras—was introduced for the first time.
+These are unital algebras that contain a subalgebra isomorphic to the complex numbers, with respect to which they are $\mathbb{C}$-bimodules.
+As shown in the same work, such algebras exist in even dimensions.
+Here, we demonstrate that they do not exist in odd dimensions.